-And probably no one knows, that Robert Ressler was a consult for a Swedish Parliamentary Commission, which aim was to look over how the Swedish police had managed the investigation of Prime minister Olof
+And probably no one knows, that Robert Ressler was a consult for a Swedish Parliamentary Commission, which aim was to look over how the Swedish police had managed the investigation of the murder of Prime minister Olof Palme.

 The Parliamentary Commission published it’s work in 1999, and here anyone could read Robert Ressler’s view on the murder case: